 - Great sealed casing – The alloy construction of the pump adds greatly to its durability, therefore, increasing its quality.
-It is also sealed very well that’s why it can pump out a very efficient volume of air for a pump of its size.
+It is also sealed very well, so it can pump out a very efficient volume of air for a pump of its size.

-- Easy maintenance – The replacement parts for this can easily be sourced as well.
-Repair kits are sold online so you do not need to purchase a new pump if ever this breaks.
+- Easy maintenance – The replacement parts can easily be sourced as well.
+Repair kits are sold online, so you do not need to purchase a new pump if this ever breaks.

-- Flexible frame mount – The only downside for this pump is that it has a flexible frame mount.
+- Flexible frame mount – The only downside of this pump is that it has a flexible frame mount.
 Although it is not loose, it is flexible enough to rattle the frame.

 Venzo High-Pressure Pump

-If you are on the lookout for a high-pressure pump that you can use for your high-performance mountain bike forks, then this pump is for you.
-Although this cannot be used for tires, it may come in handy when you are doing tuning runs for your fork.
+If you are looking for a high-pressure pump that you can use for your high-performance mountain bike forks, then this pump is for you.
+Although this cannot be used for tires, it may come in handy when tuning runs for your fork.

-Experience riders are quite aware that you will experience pressure loss when you are trying to disconnect the shock pump from the valve.
+Experience riders are aware that you will experience pressure loss when disconnecting the shock pump from the valve.
 This is not the case for Venzo’s shock pump.
-This way, you are always assured that the pressure does not change once you remove the pump from the valve.
+This way, you are assured that the pressure does not change once you remove the pump from the valve.

-- Capable of very high pressure – This is a high-pressure pump that is very capable of pumping out up to 300 PSI of pressure.
-This is an important aspect especially if you are dealing with downhill forks and rear suspension.
+- Capable of very high pressure – This high-pressure pump can pump out up to 300 PSI of pressure.
+This is an important aspect, especially when dealing with downhill forks and rear suspension.
 This also comes with a dual face gauge, 1 for higher pressure settings and 1 for the lower pressure range.

-- Accurate bleed button – The bleed button is not flimsy and works easily as intended unlike in other brands wherein it is hit or miss.
+- Accurate bleed button – The bleed button is not flimsy and works efficiently as intended, unlike in other brands wherein it is hit or miss.

 - For shock pump use only – Although you can use this to pump skinnier road bike tires, it is not recommended for mountain bike use aside from its shocks.